s2byrne/PHM_LPL/README.md

 # Original code sourced from https://github.com/mspydell/PFM.git
-# Edited to work on a different server for a slightly different region
+# Edited to work on a different server for a slightly different region.
+The goal is for this to work through LVL 4 for hindcasts in the Los Peñasquitos grid.

 # Below is the README from mspydell
 # README for PFM